Pistol Bags

 The lower receiver on the Stag AR-15 is a standard mil-spec forged lower.

 On the left side of the gun, we have your standard safety.
-You have your trigger, your pistol grip, the standard mil-spec bolt carrier release, and you have your engravings.
+You have your trigger, pistol grip, standard mil-spec bolt carrier release, and engravings.

-For this gun, the model is actually the Stag-15.
+The model for this gun is the Stag-15.
 The caliber is listed as multi on the receiver.

 stag ar15 lower

-Then there is, of course, the new engraved Stag logo, which to me is much cleaner, much more modern, and a much better fit for the brand.
+Then there is, of course, the new engraved Stag logo, which is much cleaner, more modern, and a much better fit for the brand.

 This gun is stamped Cheyenne, Wyoming, and has a decently high serial number.
 So they obviously have already produced quite a few of these.

-Now let’s flip it over and look at the right side.
+Now, let’s flip it over and look at the right side.
 On the right side, this is a little different than most.
-You actually have the Stag Arms logo engraved on the lower on the magazine well.
+You actually have the Stag Arms logo engraved on the lower of the magazine well.

-Once again, it’s just the Stag and to me, this logo looks much better than the previous logo.
+Once again, it’s just the Stag; to me, this logo looks much better than the previous one.
 I actually don’t mind having this logo on the gun versus the other one I did not care for even in the slightest.

 Stag AR-15